johnsonsg/IIFE/README.md

 * Pronounced "Iffy" by Ben Alman who introduced the acronym
 * 3 Variations
 * Reasons to use an IFFE:
-  - 1. It does not pollute the global object namespace.
+  - 1.)
+It does not pollute the global object namespace.
+[Go to Real Cool Heading section](#real-cool-heading)
-  - 2. Private Variables and Methods from Closure.
+  - 2.)
+Private Variables and Methods from Closure.
-  - 3. The Module Pattern
+  - 3.)
+The Module Pattern

 ## Variations